Bata94/DockerRight/README.md

 ## Limitations/Warnings

-Not recommended to use for DBs or complex applications, but still better than no backup at all :D
+Not recommended to use DockerRight as a solo backup solution for DBs or complex applications!
+But it's still better than no backup at all :D

 It is a very young and developing Project, so use at your own risk!